tdepew562/Mars-Weather-Analysis/README.md

 ## Requirements
 - Python libraries: Splinter, BeautifulSoup, Pandas, Matplotlib
 - Prepare for launch with a compatible web browser (Chrome recommended).
+- ChromeDriver - The ChromeDriver is a WebDriver executable that enables automated testing and web scraping with Selenium in Python.
+If you're using our project and need to use
+Selenium with Google Chrome, you'll need to download the appropriate version of the ChromeDriver compatible with your Chrome browser version.

+### Obtaining ChromeDriver

+You can download the ChromeDriver from the official ChromeDriver website: [ChromeDriver Downloads](https://chromedriver.chromium.org/downloads).

+Make sure to download the version of ChromeDriver that matches your Chrome browser version.
+Once downloaded, you can include the path to the ChromeDriver executable in your Python scripts or configure it in your development environment.

 ## Usage
 1. Clone this repository to your local machine.